Suspect in deputy-involved shooting had criminal past - NewsBreak

 Once deputies arrived on the scene, they spoke with Heard who said he was standing in front of the mail truck to keep the mail carrier from leaving without delivering his mail.

-Heard told the deputy that he had problems with getting his mail delivered, so stopping the truck was the only way to get help.Deputy killed in Spartanburg Co. shooting
+Heard told the deputy that he had problems with getting his mail delivered, so stopping the truck was the only way to get help.Don’t miss the latest breaking news with push alerts on the FOX8 mobile app.

 According to the incident report, deputies responded to a Post Office on W Blackstock Road a week prior where Heard was trespassed due to his behavior, and threats towards Post Office employees.